-Not your typically bath.
-After changing into my mismatched bathing suit, first I soaked in basically black water in an 8 by 8-concrete pool.
-This water is coming from underneath the volcano (I’m merely guessing, I didn’t take the tour) and it is rich with healing minerals of the earth and reaches a skin numbing 38 degrees Celsius!
+Not your typical bath.
+After changing into my mismatched bathing suit, I first soaked in almost black water in an 8 by 8-concrete pool.
+This water is coming from the volcano (I’m merely guessing, I didn’t take the tour), is rich with healing minerals of the earth and reaches a skin numbing 38 degrees Celsius!
 That’s 100 degrees Fahrenheit for all of the Yanks in the audience.
 It’s a hot hot bath.

 Lucky for me, I was ready for a hot bath having ran 5 km earlier than day followed by the 3km walk.
 After a good soak in the black water to loosen up my pores, I hopped out to be covered head to toe in mud.
 Note, I was covered.
 You read that right.

-There are guys at this place, and seemingly it is their JOB to swathe visitor bodies with mud.
+There are guys at this place, and seemingly it is their JOB to swathe bodies in mud.
 Head, shoulders, knees, toes, love handles, sternum.
 Skin so bare, don’t care!

 Don’t worry, I did my own inner thighs.

 My first thought was clearly something inappropriate, and then I wondered if these guys were married.
 This is that man’s JOB!
 He does this every day and gets money for it.
 I am not a jealous person, but I’m not sure I would dig my dude being in this line of work. #single.

 Slathered in mud that supposedly contained everything that could heal my physical woes, I stood in the sun to bake.
 Once the mud dried and I felt like a very dirty mummy, I jumped back into the steamy black water to rinse off and soak more, emerging like a phoenix from the ash, a phoenix with baby soft skin and very runny mascara.